dayne/dayne.github.com/_posts/2013-06-10-cross_platform_productivity.md

 [TotalTerminal](http://totalterminal.binaryage.com/) provides a quake style drop down terminal that slides down from the top of the screen on top of whatever I'm looking at (usually a chrome window).
 I use CONTROL+; to toggle TotalTerminal.
 I launch it after a reboot by bringing up Alphred since I never learned how to make it auto launch on reboot.

 [Evernote's Skitch](http://evernote.com/skitch/) is the last puzzle peice for easy to annotate screen clips.
 Launch with Alpphred and then you can CONTROL+SHIFT+5 to trigger a screen clip.
+Available in AppStore

+*MplayerX* video player - Available in AppStore

+*Xcode* compilers - need command line tools installed so homebrew is an option

+System Preferences -> Keyboard -> Modifier Keys -> Capslock as Control

+Terminal hidden in Utilities

+*Growl* - Available in AppStore

 The rest of making a Mac box useful comes from TotalTerminal and [HomeBrew](http://mxcl.github.io/homebrew/)

 ## Windows